json-everything/json-everything/README.md

 - JSON Schema, drafts 6 and higher ([Specification](https://json-schema.org))
   - Generation of schemas from .Net types supported in an additional library
+  - Generation of C# code from schemas (more languages to follow)
   - Random instance data generation (powered by [Bogus](https://github.com/bchavez/Bogus))
   - [OpenApi 3.1](https://www.openapis.org/) vocabulary extension
   - A vocabulary for accessing instance and external data